 First, the facts: ten years ago, the young Swedish bassist Jenny Apelmo took a night train from Gothenburg to Berlin.
 She thought she’d stay in Germany for perhaps ten months.
 But Hamburg-based Torpus & The Art Directors had other ideas, and she played bass/double bass with them for the next ten years.
 Jenny has also always written her own music.
 Initially recording and playing solo under the name ‘Felicia Försvann’, she released the gorgeously moving “Pretty confused, walking home with no shoes” EP in 2016 – which she recorded in her home studio.

 With new doors opening, one had to close.
 Felicia Försvann’s time was running out: “It had always led to confusion anyway, as people thought that's my real name,” she laughs.
 And so she launched Jenobi.
-Initially envisioned as a solo project, she was soon joined by Torpus drummer Felix Roll, and live guitarist Dorothee Möller.
-“I am a feminist,” she says, “and so I have always strived, as a woman, to create music and art without having to ask others for help.
-But when Felix came on board, it evolved completely organically.
-We already knew each other so well from the Torpus years, so it felt just right”.
+“I am a feminist,” she says, “and so I have always strived, as a woman, to create music and art on my own.

 Trust, commitment and inspiration: Jenny reflects on these feelings in her lyrics, and not for nothing is the album entitled “Patterns”.
 “We all have certain patterns that we have developed and follow in our lives – patterns that determine how we live our lives, now and in the future.
 Maybe it’s because your parents behaved in a certain manner, or your childhood had a specific impact on you.
 And now you instinctively react in a similar way to comparable situations – again and again,” observes Jenny.
 She explores the depths of these patterns in an intensely personal and emotional way on this record.
 A way which, thanks to her candid, insightful lyrics, will resonate with each and every one of us.

-Augmented by keyboardist Lorena Clasen, Jenobi is now a four-piece live band.
-Now as a quartet, they are able to reproduce the intensity of the layered textures and skilful, stripped-back arrangements on stage.
+Live Jenny is accopanied by drummer Felix Roll, guitarplayer Dorothee Möller, keyboardist Lorena Clasen to reproduce the intensity of the layered textures and skilful, stripped-back arrangements on stage.
 But before the live concerts get under way – if only due to the current pandemic – this wonderfully touching album is now available.
 It lets us get to know Jenny Apelmo a little better and discover her thoughts on the patterns and trajectories of life.
 Just give yourself some time to let the beauty sink in.
 For a first introduction to “Patterns”, Jenny recommends a good glass of red wine in the “Eldorado” bar, a favourite of many Hamburg musicians (and where she drew the inspiration for many of her lyrics).
 Here the songs will start to speak for themselves – she's sure of that.
 And she’s probably right.